updated: Jan 28, 2021. If you’re wondering if PBNs work in 2021, here’s the short answer:

 Here is a look on the inside…

 So, they want you to be successful with your PBN so there is training available to help you learn about the best way to use your domains.
-I haven’t gone through all the training, but I may be partial to the Ultimate PBN course since I created it!

 The domains are listed on your dashboard and you’ll be able to buy them for the cost of registration.